Cross-Sectional Area Calculator

 • Relationships between different shape properties

-Each geometric shape has a specific formula derived from fundamental mathematical principles.
+Each geometric shape has a specific area formula derived from fundamental mathematical principles and geometric relationships.

-• Triangle: A = ½ × base × height (half of rectangle with same base and height)
+Triangle Area (A = ½ × base × height): Exactly half the area of a rectangle with the same base and height, proven by geometric construction.

-• Rectangle: Area equals counting unit squares that fit inside
+• Rectangle: Area represents exactly how many 1×1 unit squares fit inside the shape

-• Triangle: Always exactly half the area of rectangle with same base/height
+• Triangle: Any triangle has exactly half the area of a rectangle with same base and height